wp-plugins/simple-sticky-footer/readme.txt

 Step4(optional): Define a width, in most cases the width of your page.

+Step5(optional): Define an animation effect.

+Step6(optional): Define a delay.
+Sometimes you want to show the sticky footer after 10-15 seconds.
+Now you can do this.

-Step5(optional): Define additional CSS rules like: rounded borders, gradient background, shadows, etc ...
+Step7(optional): Define additional CSS rules like: rounded borders, gradient background, shadows, etc ...
 Do not use { }, just enter the css properties ex: background:gray;border-top:1px;

 Have fun!

-PS: If you have usefull feature tip related to this plugin please write in the plugins support section.
+PS: If you have useful feature tip related to this plugin please write in the plugins support section.

 == Installation ==

 1. Install Simple Sticky Footer either via the WordPress.org plugin directory, or by uploading the files to your server
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. (optional) Configure the plugin settings in APPEARANCE -> STICKY FOOTER.
-3. That's it.
+4. That's it.
 You're ready to go!

 == Frequently Asked Questions ==

+= How can I add custom sticky footer wherever I want? = Shortcode feature was added since v1.2.0.

+Examples:

+1. Insert shortcode into a page/post - :  [simple_sf pid=900], where pid is the id of your (sticky footer) page.
+2. Insert shortcode into a template file:  &lt;?php echo do_shortcode('[simple_sf pid=900]'); ?&gt;

+You might create as many sticky footers you want, and easily can integrate in any template file.
 = Why I can't see the bottom part of the page ? = Sticky footer has a fixed position.
 It's recommended to define padding bottom for your body with the height of the sticky div.
 Eg: Sticky footer height is 160px.
 You might define in your themes style.css :   body {padding-bottom: 160px;}